-Palestinians aspire to live in peace and freedom enjoying justice and equal rights.
+Palestinians demand to live in peace and freedom enjoying justice and equal rights.
 Palestinians desire what we in Australia take for granted.

 Who are the Palestinians?

-Today no matter where Palestinians live, they share two things in common – their deep connection to their land and their culture.
+Today no matter where Palestinians live, they share two things in common – their culture and deep connection to their land.

-In the West Bank, Palestinian families and communities have lived under Israeli military occupation for over 50 years.
-All aspects of their lives are controlled by Israel: movement is restricted; building permits denied; access to land and water, and trade with other countries severely limited.
+In the West Bank and Gaza Palestinian families and communities have lived under Israeli military occupation for over 50 years.
+All aspects of their lives are controlled by Israel: movement is restricted; building permits denied; access to land, water and trade with other countries severely limited.

 Palestinians living as refugees

 The birth of Israel resulted in more than 700,000 Palestinians being forcibly removed from their homes and lands to become internally displaced or refugees in neighbouring countries.
-What the Palestinians know as the Nakba – or the catastrophe.
+Palestinians call this the Nakba – or the catastrophe.

 In 1967, an additional 300,000 Palestinians became refugees, some for the second time.